tristanlabelle/Pianomino/Readme.md

 # Pianomino

-A .NET library for representing the music theory concepts of Western music in 12-tone equal temperament.
+.NET libraries for manipulating concepts and formats of Western music.

 Pianomino follows C# and .NET best practices:
 - Immutable value types with compact, non-redundant data representations
 - Rich structs and enums over primitive types
 - Tasteful use of extension methods and operator overloading

+## Pianomino.Theory

+Basic types for concepts of Western music theory in 12-tone equal temperament.

-## Note & interval types
+### Note & interval types

 `Pianomino.Theory`'s representation of musical notes and intervals is split into three categories: